MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 - MA to refactor code for listener application.
 - MA to investigate building listener application in hybrid mode.
 - MA to create a double page spread about the project and outcome by February 1<sup>st</sup> for DSbD.
+- MA to validate and likely refactor the CHERI bounds and permissions checks according to the new application structure.